gufolabs/gufo_acme/docs/examples/acme_sign.md

 ```  py title="acme_sign.py" linenums="26" hl_lines="9"
 --8<-- "examples/acme_sign.py:26:36"
 ```
-And finally, we call an `ACMEClient.sign` method, which accepts domain name and CSR.
+And finally, we call an `AcmeClient.sign` method, which accepts domain name and CSR.
 The `sign` method simple hides all the protocol's complexity and simply returns us a signed certificate in PEM format.